Thunderstorm in a dream over a wide landscape with dark clouds and flashes

 The storm has passed.
 Quiet.
 The earth is wet.
 The air — unusually clean.
 Something has discharged.
 Something has left.
 Ahead — clear sky or first clearings.
 Inside — lighter.
 Noticeably lighter.

-Post-storm silence in a dream is one of the most healing images.
+After such a dream, the body holds the relief for a long time, as if the storm had discharged right in the chest.
 It speaks of completion.
 Of something having passed, discharged, resolved.
 Something that pressed — has been released.
 Something that hung in the air — has finally been said.
 A conflict — survived.
 A crisis — passed.
+If the silence opens its eyes, what often appears next is a rainbow after the storm: the cleared air finding a way to show its colour.

 What changed in the world after the storm of your dream?
 If visibility improved — clarity after confusion.
 If everything is a little damaged but alive — restoration after upheaval.
 If you feel gratitude — your Healer has already begun to integrate the experience of the storm.